The University publishes a list of fees and costs each year (see Fees Listings).

 Sources of Funds

 There are two main sources of funds in the University: the Gates Scholarship and the Cambridge Trusts.
-The option to apply for either/both is part of the graduate application process – applicants are advised to check the deadlines as they are not flexible.
+The option to apply for either/both is part of the postgraduate application process – applicants are advised to check the deadlines as they are not flexible.

 Part of your initial discussion with your potential supervisor should be how you will be funded; advice can be offered.When funding for a student place is available from one of the Department’s research grants.
 A formal studentship will be advertised here and on the University’s jobs web-site (check under ‘Studentships’).

 The University has rules about paid employment (see Working While You Study) while studying at Cambridge.
 Research (PhD) students are allowed 6 hours of paid work per week in something related to their area of interest.
-One way graduates can supplement their finances is by supervising undergraduates.
-The Directors of Studies in the Colleges are responsible for organising supervisions in their subject, so graduate students who would like to undertake some teaching can approach them to offer their services.
+One way postgraduates can supplement their finances is by supervising undergraduates.
+The Directors of Studies in the Colleges are responsible for organising supervisions in their subject, so postgraduate students who would like to undertake some teaching can approach them to offer their services.

 The university provides lots of advice and support on living and working in Cambridge and there will be inductions on arrival to help you ‘acclimatise’.
 See Studying at Cambridge for more information.